UBC-DSCI/rudaux-docs/docs/api.md

 # Rudaux API Documentation

-API documentation for rudaux's primary classes: `Course` and Assignment`.
-For some examples of how to use these functions, please see [API Usage](../usage).
+If you need more direct control over rudaux, the Python API is preferred over the CLI.
+For some examples of how to use these functions, please see [Examples](../examples).

+Rudaux's has two primary classes: `Course` and `Assignment`.

 ## Course